dirkkelly/dirkkelly/content/philosophy/we-wont-be-destroyed.md

 ---
-title: We Won't Be Destroyed
+title: We Will Be Destroyed
-date: 2018-03-14 21:52:46 +0000
+date: 2018-03-14 15:52:46 -0600
-subtitle: If We Stand Undivided
+subtitle: If We Remain Divided
 tags:
+- Community
-- unionize
+- Democracy
-- democracy
+- Resist
-aliases: [/philosophy/you-wont-be-fired/]
+aliases:
+- "/philosophy/you-wont-be-fired/"
 image: ''

 ---